punkel/reactProjects/foe-app/README.md

 ### ToDos

-- Style

 optional:
 - Alert for Cookies
-- other Cookiehandling
+- Cookiehandling for mobile devices